STELLA-LYE/tp/docs/DeveloperGuide.md

 #### Command Structure

 The user inputs the `mail` command followed by optional keywords specifying groups of students they want to include in the email.
-If no keywords are provided, the mailto link will include all students in the current list.

 #### Parsing Input